 Captains the Seminary’s intramural championship touch football team, which loses only two games in four years.
 In 1955, Novak is league’s highest scorer.

-Receives his Bachelor of Arts from Stonehill College, graduating summa cum laude.
+Graduated Summa Cum Laude, with a Bachelor of Arts in Philosophy and English from Stonehill College.
 Chosen by his superiors for higher theological studies at the Gregorian University in Rome.
 Publishes first national article in Commonweal, the liberal lay Catholic journal.

 Organizes international quarterly, Colloquium, for Holy Cross Congregation.
 Also leads first international convention of all seminarians in Rome for “coming Catholic renaissance.”

-Receives his Bachelor of Theology degree from Gregorian University, graduating cum laude.
+Graduated Cum Laude, with a Bachelor of Arts in Theology degree from Gregorian University.
 Beginning to doubt his vocation, transfers to Catholic University in Washington, D.C., that autumn.